Devansh-ops-maker/DevanshSingh-langsmith-MAT496/README.md

 - Implemented a **question-answer dataset** related to **how to register for ICPC**.
 - Used the LangSmith `Client` to **create examples** in the dataset.
 - Prepared multiple input questions and corresponding output answers to simulate real queries.

+---

+## Learnings from Module 2 (Course 2)
+- Learned how to **create evaluators** to check similarities between outputs.
+- Explored how **LLMs can be used** to implement these evaluators.
+- Observed how evaluators can help automate the evaluation of responses or code logic.

+---

+## Changes Implemented for Module 2 (Course 2)
+- Implemented a **code logic similarity evaluator** to compare code snippets across different programming languages.
+- Created **sample inputs and expected outputs** to test the evaluator.
+- Evaluated the **similarity between expected and given outputs** using the evaluator.

+---